 Getting back to opera, the singer learns to project her voice through breathing.
 To do so, she must improve and optimize her inhale to take as much air as possible, then manage her exhale to deliver a constant and strong flow that will feed the sound.
-For the sound to be free and rich, the breathing movement needs not only strength and control, but also flexibility.
-A key parameter of such flexibility is the ability to switch from inhale to exhale as fluidly as ebb and flow.
+For the sound to be free and rich, the breathing movement needs not only strength and control but also flexibility.
+A key parameter of such flexibility is the ability to switch from inhaling to exhale as fluidly as ebb and flow.
 If the singer stops her breathing pattern before exhaling, even for a millisecond, the sound will lose a lot of its quality and richness.
-The in-between is a secret space where magic happens…
+The in-between is a secret space where the magic happens…

 Have you ever wondered what happens between the ebb and the flow of the ocean?
-I like to visualize the movement of the waves on the sand, and feel this moment where the ebb ends and the flow begins.
+I like to visualize the movement of the waves on the sand and feel this moment where the ebb ends and the flow begins.
 When I see this in my mind’s eye, I feel whole.
-It’s what the present moment feels to me.
+It’s what the present moment feels like to me.